alejamp/Resques.net/README.md

 # Features

 * Queue, Capped Collection and Stack structures.
-* Concurrency Supported
+* Concurrency full supported, due atomic Redis.io operations
+* Thread Safe
+* Connection pooling
-* Push Notification "New Item On Queue", when a new item has been added to the queue, QueueManager will notify through Redis.io's "Pub/Sub" to every subscripted client.
+* Push Notification "New element on queue", when a new item has been added, QueueManager rises a notification through Redis.io's "Pub/Sub" to all subscripted clients.
 If the client is not busy, an Async
 Action will be executed with the Item as param.

 # How to use it?